NNPDF/nnpdf/doc/sphinx/source/figuresofmerit/index.rst

 Positivity and integrability: Lagrange multipliers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Generally in an NNPDF fit we will want to ensure positivity and integrability of
 the resulting PDFs.
 This is enforced by means of Lagrange multipliers, which
 provide an additional contribution to the definition of the chi squared
 loss function.

 For an discussion of how exactly the loss function is adjusted upon including
 the Lagrange multipliers, see sections 3.1.3 and 3.1.4 of the NNPDF4.0 paper
 :cite:p:`nnpdf40`.

 An explanation of how the runcard should be adjusted to include the additional
-positivity Lagrange multiplier can be found :ref:`elsewhere in the documentation
+positivity Lagrange multiplier can be found :ref:`here <positivity-label>`,
-<positivity-label>`
+while the analogous information for integrability can be found
+:ref:`here <integrability-label>`.

 Hyperoptimized figure of merit